 They cultivated a class of literate Bengalis to write the laws, and the many documents required to administer them.
 Hence, their seat of power, the center of administration even today – Writers’ Building, is named for it.
 This class of elite needed to read and write in multiple languages but principally in the English.
 They were known as the Babus.

-When the Babus realized that they were essentially running Britain’s Indian Empire, a national conscience set in: Why shouldn’t they rule the country, too?
+When the Babus realized that they were essentially running Britain’s Indian Empire, a national consciousness set in: Why shouldn’t they rule the country, too?
 The first nationalist organization was formed in the city, and Calcutta became a hotbed of revolutionary activity at a time when writers and thinkers inspired a new generation of literate nationalist Indians.
-Included among them were Asia’s first Nobel Laueate in Literature, Rabindranath Tagore, the rebel poet, Kazi Nazrul Islam, nationalist writer, Bankim Chandra Chatterjee, and philosopher and founder of the world-wide religious and cultural institution, The Ramakrishna Mission, Swami Vivekananda – all of whom called Calcutta their home, at least for a significant period.
+Included among them were Asia’s first Nobel Laureate, the writer, Rabindranath Tagore, the rebel poet, Kazi Nazrul Islam, nationalist author, Bankim Chandra Chatterjee, and philosopher and founder The Ramakrishna Mission, Swami Vivekananda – all of whom called Calcutta their home, at least for a significant period.
 This was the first modern renaissance, Western in form but Eastern in substance.

-In 1911, by that time a firmly established empire ruling the whole of India, the British responded to Calcutta’s revolutionary movement by moving their capital to Delhi from where the ousted Mughals had previously ruled.
-Many important institutions and industries remained in Calcutta but they were slowly dismantled after independence as Independent India tried (with mixed results) to undo anything British.
-However, bricks and mortar remained, which explains why a small section of Calcutta – ‘White Town’, it used to be called, remains the closest approximation of London I have seen outside of England’s borders.
+By 1911s, a now firmly established British Empire responded to Calcutta’s revolutionary movement by moving their capital from Calcutta to Delhi from where the ousted Mughals had previously ruled.
+Many important institutions and industries remained in Calcutta but they were slowly dismantled after independence paradoxically to either undo or follow all things British.
+However, bricks and mortar remained, which explains why a small section of Calcutta – ‘White Town’, it used to be called, remains an oddest approximation of London I have seen outside of England’s borders.

 Unlike other cities which had existed in antiquity, the name Kolkata has had no such history: the whole of its space was, until 2001 ever only known as Calcutta, leaving many to question, where is the homage to Sutanati, to Govindapur in the name Kolkata?
 Where is the connection to the past?
 I have come to believe Kolkata was a re-invention by politicians of the day to distract from broken promises and unattained goals.
 Perhaps (if unwittingly) it was a way to claim ownership over both progress and error since independence.

 But enough of history and politics – let’s get back to the ghosts: I first saw one in my late twenties.
 Our annual trip to Calcutta had gone a little late, and crossed the date of the Festival of Saraswati, Goddess of learning.
 I remember seeing the idols of the Goddess being made and sold on the street.
 Many of them elegantly depicted her, sitting with her swan, in a white Sari.
-She is depicted holding an instrument made of wood called a Veena with a long hollow neck, several strings, and a large gourd-like base, designed to resonate deeply.
+She is depicted holding an instrument made of wood called a Veena, its long hollow neck, lined by several strings, jutting out of a large gourd-like base, designed to resonate deeply.

-My father, a religious man (at least, ostensibly) who placed the highest of values on education, made sure that the ritual around this festival was strictly and respectfully observed in our Canadian home, each year.
+My father, a religious man (at least, ostensibly) who placed highest of value on education, made sure that the ritual around this festival was strictly and respectfully observed in our Canadian home, each year.
 It was a ceremony, which he often performed, himself.
-To this day, I can still hear the drone of solemn steady Sanskrit incantations, uttered by him with intensity and concentration: “Om Sarasatai Namah.
+To this day, I can still hear drone and rhythm of Sanskrit incantations uttered by him with intensity and concentration: “Om Sarasatai Namah.
 Om Sarasatai Namah.
 Om Sarasatai Namah.”